Skip to content

 • music[id] clip is set to musicclip

-• If in seamless mode, sounds gets fully stopped and music[id] takes over. music[id] time is set to the sounds one and sounds gets stopped with time set to 0.0 and loop to false
+• If seamless is true, sounds gets fully stopped and music[id] takes over. music[id] time is set to the sounds one and sounds gets stopped with time set to 0.0 and loop to false

-• Otherwise, (not in seamless), music[id] time is set to 0.0 so it resets the playback from the begining followed by a frame yield
+• Otherwise, (seamless is false), music[id] time is set to 0.0 so it resets the playback from the begining followed by a frame yield

 • If musicresume is 0 or above (meaning that StartBattle recorded the time to resume the overworld music):